The "what stick/controller should I get" Guide.

 When it comes to my own reviews, I will not go through and point out what is my own opinions from what is fact (as my prerogative), and I encourage everyone to do your own fact finding research before you make a final conclusion for yourself.
 That is what google is for, finding your own research and making your own decisions.

-Stop asking for Promo codes for Mad Catz or other products.
+Stop asking for Promo codes and sales for any Mad Catz or other products.

 Mad Catz has a front page ad on SRK's homepage.
 If there any codes to be had it be ether there or a insider like MarkMan will share with us the good news via a post in Tech Talk.